 However, early diagnosis of IPF is important because it is a progressive disease.
-That means the condition will worsen over time—sometimes very quickly.
+That means the condition will worsen over time—sometimes very quickly and without warning.
 While there is no cure for IPF, there are treatments available that may help slow the progression of the disease.
 The sooner you receive a diagnosis, the sooner you can work with your doctor to assess your treatment options.

 Your doctor will likely use several tests and tools to make a diagnosis, including special chest x-rays known as high-resolution computed tomography (HRCT) and lung function tests.
 A lung biopsy (obtaining lung tissue) is sometimes necessary.
 Your doctor may refer you to a pulmonologist.
 A pulmonologist is a doctor that specializes in treating lung diseases, and likely has the expertise required to diagnose and treat IPF.